 DEA Registration Certificates.
 Must have successfully completed or commit to complete within six (6) months of hire the Controlled Substance Education Course by the California Academy of Physician Assistants.

-Minimum six (6) months of licensed working inpatient PA experience; including oncology and/or adult critical care experience.
-Due to advanced practice credentialing eligibility, clinical advanced practice work experience must be within the past two (2) years.
+Minimum six (6) months recent working inpatient PA experience in oncology, BMT, and/or adult critical care.
+Due to advanced practice credentialing eligibility, PA work experience must be within the past two years.

 Thorough knowledge of BMT process and hematological blood cancers, including knowledge of pathology of patient population, expected outcomes, normal and abnormal lab results.